Pyrdacor/freeserf.net/README.md

 Things that are missing are mostly AI logic and tutorial games.
 Serf fighting is not fully tested yet.
 Multiplayer support is prepared but not really implemented yet.

-There are still some bugs (mainly in serf logic).

 But the game is playable for most parts.
-Since version 1.3 savegames should work correctly (even with AI).

 ![Normal Game](https://github.com/Pyrdacor/freeserf.net/raw/master/images/Settlers_1.png "Start a normal game")
 ![Mission](https://github.com/Pyrdacor/freeserf.net/raw/master/images/Settlers_2.png "Start a mission")